 First, decide what your goal IS, explicitly, at the beginning.
 And continue to remind yourself of that goal along the way.
 Too often, we do not complete the goal because we lose focus or get distracted.
 How many times have you walked into a meeting and said, “What do you want at the end of this meeting that you do not have NOW?”
 Try it today.
 You will be amazed at the difference responses everyone will have.
 Even the slightest difference in the goals can wind up a mess in negotiation.

 Not having a goal is like getting into your car and not knowing where you are going.
 Not checking your goals is like not checking the map along the way.
 People get distracted.
 New information emerges.
 Unless you check the goals at intervals, you are less likely to complete them.
-Ask yourself, “Are my actions meeting my goals?”
-The world is full of people that do not do this.
-They get emotional, distracted, or frustrated.
-This goes for you in business AND in any personal relationships you care about.
+We had a goal with each one of our products, our newest being a money-saving Time Entry software.
+I asked myself “Are my actions meeting my goals?”
+And now they ARE.
+The product is out on the street, lowering operating costs for clients all over.
+Ask yourself if your actions are meeting your goals.
+This goes for business AND personal relationships.

 Again, write down your goals.
 Check them often.
 I’d love your feedback on these negotiatiom strategies if you try this over the next month before meetings, conversations with family, etc. Did you know your goal heading into the conversation?
 Did you focus on the goal?
 How did it work out?
 I am starting you with just one strategy here, start using it.
 Imagine how successful you will be with your negotiation strategies once you learn all twelve!